t-wy/discord_bot_public/README.md

 - PJSK
   - The chart provides full BPM Info.
   - However, they forcefully set all measures to be 4/4, even for 3/4 songs like `去り人達のワルツ`.
+  - **Update:** Since the introduction of the in-game chart editor, the correct measure info is now provided in-game in the TextAsset "info.bytes" of the chart bundle.
 - WDS ([song_chart_known_bpm.py](wds/song_chart_known_bpm.py), [Current Result (Read-only)](https://github.com/t-wy/game-public-data/blob/main/wds/song_bpm.json))
   - The distance between ticks are eighth notes by default.
 Make sure the BPMs match so.
   - The "Chart BPM Debug" under the song difficulty menu displays the corresponding BPM that may facilitate BPM finding.
 (The auto BPM-finder also bases on that result.)